C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 (6) pthread <br />
 (7) if you want to solve a new polynomial problem not listed in the ``polynomial-problems`` folder, you will need Matlab 2019 or higher as well as [Macaulay2](http://www2.macaulay2.com/Macaulay2/Downloads/) and [Julia](https://julialang.org/downloads/) in order to generate symbolic Jacobian expressions and start solutions.

+# 3. Constraints
+The only restriction of GPU-HC is that the polynomial system of interest must have the number of variables lesser than 32.
+For those having more than 32 variables, you may need to reduce the size of the problem before using GPU-HC. <br />

-# 3. How to build and compile the code
+# 4. How to build and compile the code
 (1) After cloning the repo, cd to the repo folder and create a 'build' directory and enter it
 ```bash
 mkdir build && cd build